Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/using-workflows-with-service-manager.md

 * Workflow settings

 ### Workflow Instances
 When a request is created, an *instance* or copy of the associated workflow definition is also created.
 This workflow instance is taken from the active version of the published workflow.
-These workflow instances can be viewed and managed under the `Manage Executed Workflows`.
+These workflow instances can be viewed and managed under the [Manage Executed Workflows](/servicemanager-config/manage-executed-workflows/manage-executed-workflows) section of configuration.
 If a workflow definition is updated and a new version is published, the workflow instances are not updated.
-Once a workflow instance is created, it will continue to use the workflow version under which it was created.
+A workflow instance will continue to use the workflow definition version under which it was created.

 :::info
 Each workflow instance is still dependant on the workflow definition from which it was created.
 A workflow instance will reference the workflow definition for language translations and other settings.
 Because of this dependency, a workflow definition cannot be deleted while there are active instances of that workflow.